Behavioral Health Integration in New York.

 How does BHI work for providers in New York?

 Behavioral Health Integration (BHI) enables New York primary care providers to bill Medicare for depression, anxiety, and substance use screening using CPT codes 99484, 99492, 99493.
 Medicare covers BHI via collaborative care billing.
 NY Medicaid provides full supplementary coverage.
 Telehealth parity supports remote behavioral health.
-CCN Health supports collaborative care model implementation with validated rating scales, registry tracking, and psychiatric consultant coordination for New York practices.
+New York's telehealth parity law supports remote behavioral health delivery at equivalent reimbursement rates.
+With 3.4M seniors and growing demand for mental health services, New York's BHI opportunity is significant.
+CCN Health supports collaborative care model implementation with validated rating scales, registry tracking, and psychiatric consultant coordination — integrating with 5+ major health systems including NewYork-Presbyterian and Northwell Health.

 Medicare Billing